-and gaugino $\lambda^{\alpha}$:
+and gaugino $\lambda^{\alpha}$

-Despite being presented here the result of SYM-CS-GZ $D=3$ it is also interesting to point the case of SYM-GZ $N=1$, $D=4$ in order to emphasize the complex pole structure.
-According \cite{Amaral:2013uya} the propagator for the gauge field $a_{\mu}$ and gaugino $\lambda^{\alpha}$ are:
+Despite we are interested here on the result of SYM-CS-GZ $D=3$ it is also interesting to point out the case of SYM-GZ $N=1$, $D=4$ in order to emphasize the complex pole structure.
+According \cite{Amaral:2013uya} the propagator for the gauge field $a_{\mu}$ and gaugino $\lambda^{\alpha}$ are

 It is fundamental here to stress the structure of the poles given by the introduction of the Gribov restriction.
-Looking for the SYM-CS-GZ $D=3$ with $m=0$ and SYM-GZ $D=4$ is easy to observe the principal characteristic of the Gribov propagator ie: The complex pole structure.
+Looking for the SYM-CS-GZ $D=3$ with $m=0$ and SYM-GZ $D=4$ is easy to observe the principal characteristic of the Gribov propagator, i.e., the complex pole structure

-These structure is fundamental in order to exclude the gluons from the physical spectrum of the theory and also turn possible the existence of local composite operators whose correlation functions exhibit the K\"all\'{e}n-Lehmann spectral representation.\cite{Capri:2010pg}.
-At this point it is worth mentioning that this property may be related to the fact that the complex pole structure break the Osterwalder-Schrader reflection positivity condition \cite{Osterwalder:1974tc,Glimm:1979zi} turning impossible to obtain a K\"all\'{e}n-Lehmann spectral representation for a single particle, or in simple terms a K\"all\'{e}n-Lehmann representation of the two point correlation function is not positive.It is also important to note that not only the Gribov propagator breaks positivity but many works in lattice indicates that positivity is broken in the infrared limit of yang-mills theory\cite{Cucchieri:2012ii,Cucchieri:2013nja,Mendes:2014gva} Nevertheless it should be emphasized that \cite{Dudal:2010wn} proved that certain combination of composite operators could admit a positive K\"all\'{e}n-Lehmann spectral representation.
-The construction of a Hilbert space for composite operators in a Gribov type model is a very difficult task and is still in initial studies.
+This structure is fundamental in order to exclude the gluons from the physical spectrum of the theory and also it makes possible the existence of local composite operators whose correlation functions exhibit the K\"all\'{e}n-Lehmann spectral representation \cite{Capri:2010pg}.
+At this point it is worth mentioning that this property may be related to the fact that the complex pole structure break the Osterwalder-Schrader reflection positivity condition \cite{Osterwalder:1974tc,Glimm:1979zi,Haag1992}, which states that for a particle exist as a final state it must have a well defined positive spectral density.
+Note that fermions are well defined as a representation of $SU(3,1)$.
+The Euclidean scenario require new definitions and properties and it is not unique defined but the Osterwalder-Schrader condition gives one complete definition for the Euclidean case.
+So the complex pole structure makes impossible to obtain a K\"all\'{e}n-Lehmann spectral representation for a single particle.
+In other words, the K\"all\'{e}n-Lehmann representation of the two point correlation function is not positive.
+It is also important to note that is not only the Gribov propagator that breaks positivity.
+Many works in lattice gauge simulations indicates that positivity is broken in the infrared limit of yang-mills theory \cite{Cucchieri:2012ii,Cucchieri:2013nja,Mendes:2014gva}.
+Nevertheless it should be emphasized that certain combination of composite operators could admit a positive K\"all\'{e}n-Lehmann spectral representation \cite{Dudal:2010wn}.
+The construction of a Hilbert space for composite operators in a Gribov type model is a very difficult task and is still in initial stages of studies.